solangegueiros/codio-bf/.guides/content/Ethereum-Blockchain-7763/Nick-Szabo-and-his-role-in-Smart-Contracts-history-d8ce.md

-## Nick Szabo and his role in Smart Contracts history
+## Nick Szabo and His Role in Smart Contracts History

 Nick Szabo, a computer scientist, legal scholar, and cryptographer, is widely recognized as the father of smart contracts.
 His groundbreaking work in the 1990s laid the foundation for what would become a crucial element of blockchain technology.